PENON BS1 Official Version

 The level of resolution is very good for this price range and one of the best in my earbud collection.

-Female vocals like Norah Johns or Saskia Bruin sounding quite natural, only some male voices like George Michael or Brian Adams sounding a hint more bold then normal.
+Female vocals like Norah Jones or Saskia Bruin sounding quite natural, only some male voices like George Michael or Brian Adams sounding a hint more bold then normal.

 The upper midrange has a slightly boast, but without any considerable result of harshness.
 Instruments sounding crisp and quite controlled and have a pretty natural presentation.
 The overall definition is in a high level.